 QuadTree class of my Tektosyne library to locate units and their neighbors.
-During each time slice of 0.1 seconds, we loop through all units to obtain orders and execute them.
+During each time slice of 100 msec, we loop through all units to obtain orders and execute them.
 Orders are either the division default orders (e.g. march north) or individual unit AI decisions when enemies are near.
 “Near” means within combat range during one time slice, given movement speed and weapon range, plus whatever extra range we can afford in terms of processing speed.
 (That’s going to be a problem for missile weapons!)
-Relatively isolated units look farther afield for enemies than units within a formation.
-Unit AI engages in combat if morale is good, and otherwise runs away.

 Order execution consists of turning & marching into the desired direction until we’re either close enough to perform an attack, or a collision is detected.
 We always resolve collisions between two units only, picking the nearest one in our path and ignoring all others.
 Any collision terminates the current unit’s movement for the time slice, and changes future direction & speed for both colliding units.
 The current unit typically loses a bit of leftover movement capacity, but time slices are short enough relative to unit speeds that this is acceptable.
 The other unit will do its own collision processing later in the same time slice – possibly again colliding with the first unit, but using the newly adjusted impulses.